kauereblin/learn/Principles/README.md

 Order service and order processor are very coupled.
 If one crashes, all falls down.

-As synchrounous operations, the data may be inconsistent.
+As synchronous operations, the data may be inconsistent.

 |Event Driven|Request Response|
 |-|-|